 “This film shows a glimpse of Ernie Barnes’ dedication and his remarkable journey, answering why he is the most interesting American painter of the 20th century,” says Luz Rodriguez, Barnes’ longtime assistant and managing director of his estate.

-Chike Ozah reflects on how Ernie Barnes’ impacted him personally as an artist: “I remember looking at his work as a kid and feeling something I'd never felt before - like I had to chase that.
+Chike Ozah adds, “I remember looking at his work as a kid and feeling something I'd never felt before -- like I had to chase that.
 His art set the bar for what I thought was possible.
 In a lot of ways, I've been chasing Ernie Barnes my whole life.
 Telling his story now feels like a full circle."

 THE TEAM